 Today, I am a Chicago-based actor, singer, and voiceover artist.
-I hold a BFA in Musical Theatre from the University of Wisconsin-Stevens Point, and I am a graduate of the School at Steppenwolf and of the improv training program at iO (formerly Improv Olympic).
+I hold a BFA in Musical Theatre from the University of Wisconsin-Stevens Point, and I am a graduate of the School at Steppenwolf and the improv training program at iO (formerly Improv Olympic).

-I have worked extensively in the Chicago theatre scene, most notably at Steppenwolf Theatre, where I will appear in THE CURIOUS INCIDENT OF THE DOG IN THE NIGHT-TIME in the fall of 2018, and where I have previously understudied the role of Mr. Peel in the world premiere production of Tracy Letts's THE MINUTES, directed by Anna Shapiro, and the roles of Jake and Drew in the midwest premiere of STRAIGHT WHITE MEN, directed by playwright Young Jean Lee.
+I have worked extensively in the Chicago theatre scene, most notably at Steppenwolf Theatre, where I recently played in THE CURIOUS INCIDENT OF THE DOG IN THE NIGHT-TIME, and where I have previously understudied the role of Mr. Peel in the world premiere production of Tracy Letts's THE MINUTES, directed by Anna D. Shapiro, and the roles of Jake and Drew in the midwest premiere of STRAIGHT WHITE MEN, directed by playwright Young Jean Lee.
 Other notable credits: RAGTIME (Jeff Award, Best Ensemble) and TITANIC (Griffin Theatre Company), OTHELLO (The Gift Theatre), and the world premiere of BROKEN FENCES by Steve Simoncic (16th Street Theater).
 I have also played with Northlight Theatre, Lifeline Theatre, Ka-Tet Theatre, Next Theatre, Light Opera Works, and Raven Theatre to name a few.
 I have appeared on network television in NBC's Chicago Med.
 I have also worked extensively in front of the camera in the commercial world, most notably for Wisconsin Lottery/Green Bay Packers, McDonalds, the NFL Network, US Army, and White Castle.

-As a voiceover artist, I have recorded for Nintendo, Sears/Kenmore, Dish Network, McDonalds, Autozone, Special K, and Kashi.
+As a voiceover artist, I have recorded for Nintendo, Sears/Kenmore, McDonald’s, Dish Network, Autozone, Special K, Kashi, and Avocados from Mexico.

-I have also produced theatre in Chicago.
-I co-founded Rubicon Theatre Project and served as Managing Director for its five-year history (2005-2010), and I served the now defunct Ka-Tet Theatre Company as its Business Manager (2012-2015).
+As a theatre producer, I co-founded Rubicon Theatre Project and served as Managing Director for its five-year history (2005-2010), and I served the now defunct Ka-Tet Theatre Company as its Business Manager (2012-2015).

 I am a proud member of SAG-AFTRA and an Equity Membership Candidate (EMC) with Actors Equity Association.